WHAT DOES AN ENGINEERING AND MAINTENANCE MANAGER DO?

 - System and Facility Maintenance: Maintain production systems, utilities, buildings, and grounds in a 24-hour, 7-day per week operation.

-- Collaboration with Management: Collaborate with plant and senior management to utilize equipment.
+- Collaboration with Management: Collaborate with the plant and senior management to utilize equipment.

 - Continuous Improvement: Improve employee safety, production quality, equipment reliability, and overall equipment effectiveness by utilizing Continuous Improvement techniques and a Management Operating Structure.